wolfy1339/osm-gtfs-quebec/README.md

 ## Notes
-At this moment, the script is specifically written having STL data in mind and might not work with data from other operators.
-It needs to be adapted.
+The script was specifically written having STL data in mind and doesn't work with data from the RTC. am adapting it for use with RTC data.